Mohammad-Rahmdel/WassersteinGAN-Tensorflow/README.md

 **f is called k-Lipschitz if |f(x) - f(y)| <= k.|| x-y || for all x, y.** <br>

-The Wasserstein distance is the minimum cost of transporting mass in converting the data distribution q to the data distribution p.
+The Wasserstein distance is **the minimum cost of transporting mass in converting the data distribution q to the data distribution p**.
 The Wasserstein distance for the real data distribution Pr and the generated data distribution Pg is mathematically defined as the greatest lower bound (infimum) for any transport plan (i.e. the cost for the cheapest plan): <br>
 <img src='./readme_images/eqn1.png' /> <br>
 Π(Pr, Pg) denotes the set of all joint distributions γ(x, y) whose marginals are respectively Pr and Pg.